 Joseph Buck’s 1912 Pianoforte and Organ Builders’ Tools

-Joseph Buck’s 1912 Pianoforte and Organ Builders’ catalogue offered 5 sizes of mitre planes, 3 types of thumb planes, and 2 sizes of panel planes.
+Joseph Buck’s 1912 Pianoforte and Organ Builders’ list offered 5 sizes of mitre planes, 3 types of thumb planes, and 2 sizes of panel planes.
 All of the mitre planes and at least two out of three of the thumb planes would have been made by Norris, because that was where Buck was sourcing most of his infill planes just before The Great War.
 What planes were included, as well as the planes that were omitted, provide insight into which actual planes were in demand for purchase within the piano industry.
 Following logically, this gave an indication around what planes were used more and what was used less.
 No smooth planes were included in this list for pianomakers, which could indicate that bevel up planes were used in common practice for a wider range of tasks, including at least some smoothing.

 Change of addresses may have been renumbering rather than actual moves.
 Buck was trading at no. 245 before 1840 when information was taken for the map.